 Thousands of primary school children in England will benefit from the opportunity to learn Mandarin Chinese and study Chinese culture as part of the new initiative, Mandarin Chinese for Primary Schools, from the UCL Institute of Education (IOE) funded by HSBC Global Education Programme.

 Mandarin Chinese for Primary Schools ensures that primary schools in England benefit from developments in the most effective ways to teach Chinese language and culture at the primary level.

-HSBC’s support for the Mandarin Chinese for Primary Schools project will extend provision for Mandarin Chinese language learning into the primary sector at more than 100 primary schools across the country.
+HSBC’s support for the Mandarin Chinese for Primary Schools project extends provision for Mandarin Chinese language learning into the primary sector at schools across the country.

 Katharine Carruthers, Director, IOE Confucius Institute for Schools:

 Mandarin Chinese is one of the fastest growing languages in the world and it is crucial that the language is being taught effectively in schools around England.
 We’re delighted that HSBC Global Education Programme is backing this initiative which will open up Chinese language and culture to children, parents and the wider community in the UK.
 This move will benefit many school communities who would not otherwise have the opportunity to study this subject.

 Kate Atkins, Head of School at Rosendale Primary:

 It is so exciting to see that the importance of primary children learning Mandarin is being recognised.
 This will support schools to develop effective programmes and, more importantly, get children learning Mandarin.”